Online Community of Zenith Builders and Flyers

 My plan was to spend the entire week exploring AirVenture and taking pictures and Videos.
 AirVenture is a great place meet friends, talk to hundreds of vendors who sell anything and everything, and attend forums where you can learn new skills and hear of new travel experiences.
 Weather permitting, there is an airshow each day.
 Some evenings there is a night airshow complete with amazing fireworks.

 About 10,000 airplanes fly in and out of AirVenture during the week.
 There are several active runways, the longest of which is 1.5 miles long which accommodates very large aircraft.
 The variety of aircraft to look at is mind blowing.
 There are airplane folks to talk to everywhere.
 The show is attended by about 500,000 people each year.

 As I walked the grounds, I often had my portable radio with me tuned to one of the tower frequencies.
 I enjoyed listening to the controllers while watching aircraft land and take off.
 The AirVenture grounds are very large.
 I estimate I walked 20 to 30 miles during the week.

 I left for home Sunday, the last day of the show, with hundreds of pictures and hours of video in my camera.
 After many days of review and cleanup the pictures have been uploaded to the web where you can view them if you like.
-They are split into 4 folders.
-Here are the links:
+Here is the link.

 I edited the hours of video down into a single compilation that is 50 minutes long.
 You can watch it using this link.
 Keep in mind the video was taken without benefit of a tripod and I am no video pro.
 Still, those who have seen it so far seem to enjoy it.
 Set aside some time, grab a friend and a beer and “attend” AirVenture without attending.